Over (Breaking Bad): Plot

-Title meaning

-This episode's title is the third to reference the Wayfarer 515 disaster that occurs in the episode "ABQ".
-When placed together, the first, fourth, tenth, and thirteenth episodes' titles from this season read "Seven Thirty-Seven Down Over ABQ".

-The title also refers to the fact that the partnership between Walt and Jesse will be over once they sell their remaining product, as Walt's condition had improved significantly.

 Production

 The episode was written by Moira Walley-Beckett, and directed by Phil Abraham.
 It aired on AMC in the United States and Canada on May 10, 2009.

 Critical reception

-The episode was well received.
 Donna Bowman, writing for The A.V.
 Club, gave the episode an A rating.
 She praised the show's ability to create a contrast between "intensity" and "quieter character moments".
-It's the first appearance of Jane's father Donald Margolis (played by John de Lancie).

-In 2019 The Ringer ranked "Over" 45th out of the 62 total Breaking Bad episodes.
+In 2019, The Ringer ranked "Over" 45th out of the 62 total Breaking Bad episodes.
+Vulture ranked it 57th overall.